EassonY/Vehicle-License-Plate-Detection-and-Recognition/README.md

 # 训练集Vehicle-License-Plate-Detection-and-Recognition
-This is a system, whose input is a picture(there may be no license plate, a license plate, or multiple license plates in it), detecting all license plates and recognizing the text above.
+训练集This is a system, whose input is a picture(there may be no license plate, a license plate, or multiple license plates in it), detecting all license plates and recognizing the text above.